-- Piotr Maria Sliwicki Chairman of the Supervisory Board - Grzegorz Szatkowski member of the Supervisory Board - Maximilian Happacher member of the Supervisory Board
+• Piotr Maria Sliwicki - Chairman of the Supervisory Board

+- Grzegorz Szatkowski member of the Supervisory Board - Maximilian Happacher member of the Supervisory Board - Justyna Wajs member of the Supervisory Board.

 The Supervisory Board has established its own rules of procedure, specifying responsibilities, work processes and required majorities.
-It has also adopted separate charter for the Audit Committee.